johsteffens/tbman/README.md

 <a name="potential_downsides"></a>
 ## Potential downsides
-Below are some side effects you might encounter.
-We believe they are tolerable for the vast majority of use cases but you should be aware of them.
+Below are some side effects you should be aware of.
+We believe they are tolerable for the vast majority of use cases.

 ### Preallocations
 Tbman reserves and returns system memory in larger chunks to offload the system.
 That means that the memory your application reserves at a given time is likely higher than if you use system functions directly.